carliann/Carli_ICT302/content/posts/LearningReport13.md

 *Describe and compare content management systems.*
 + I compared Instagram, Canvas, and WordPress in the explore activity.
 I figured out which forms Instagram and Canvas use to make money and how those same forms can be applied to WordPress.
 + Instagram uses sponsors and advertising.
 Canvas uses restriction to content.
-WordPress users can integrate sponsors into their regular content, use the WordAds program for advertising, and enable subscriptions through Stripes and a premium content block.
+WordPress users can integrate sponsors into their regular content, use the WordAds program for advertising, and enable subscriptions through Stripe and a premium content block.

 *Manage content using established workflows.*
 + My group continues to use MS Teams to organize how weekly blog posts will be completed.
 My group, also, finialized fictional deadlines to complete the end-of-semester projects to allow enough time for a group revision process.
 These deadlines were recorded in our Kanban as well.